infinitespace-studios/infinitespace-studios.github.io/_posts/2014-05-22-handling-multiple-screen-resolutions-in-monogame-for-android-part-1.md

 ```

-You will need to pass in the resolution your game was designed for, in this case 800×480.
-Then in all the places where we call SpriteBatch.Begin() we need to pass in the screenManager.Scale matrix like so
+You will need to pass in the resolution your game was designed for, in this case 800×480.Then in all the places where we call SpriteBatch.Begin() we need to pass in the screenManager.Scale matrix like so

 ```csharp
 spriteBatch.Begin(SpriteSortMode.Immediate, null, null, null, null, null, ScreenManager.Scale);